tirmizee/PL-SQL-ORACLE-Example/README.md

 ### Ref Cursors

+It is a PL/SQL datatype using which you can declare a special type of variable called Cursor Variable.

 - <b>Strong Ref Cursor</b>

     Any Ref Cursor which has a fixed return type is called a Strong Ref Cursor.